denn1s/apple-and-lily/Ch. 1 - Valerie.md

 Her wording was strange, but that was an invitation to enter, wasn't it?

-I pushed the door open, and I was immediately surrounded by countless colors—more than I had ever seen in my entire life.
+I pushed the door open, and I was immediately surrounded by countless colors.
+More than what I had ever seen in my life.

 So many different colors.
 Was the world always so... vibrant?

 The room was filled wall to wall, floor to ceiling, with strange and wonderful things.
 Shelves covered every surface, overflowing with books that had painted spines of every shade imaginable.
-In front of the books, an army of tiny sculptures of girls with flowing, jewel-toned hair.
-Atop the shelves, larger statues of strange mechanical robots where depicting epic battles.
-The walls themselves were barely visible; the few gaps between the shelves where hidden behind a collage of paper tapestries, and even the ceiling was a sky of painted faces, all looking down at me with impossibly large, expressive eyes.
+In front of the books, an army of tiny sculptures of girls with all kinds of hairstyles.
+Atop the shelves, statues of strange robots where depicting epic battles.
+The walls themselves were barely visible; the few gaps between the shelves where hidden behind a collage of posters, and even the ceiling was a sky of painted faces, all looking down at me with impossibly large eyes.

 There was not an inch of free space.

-I was right to come here.
-She had so many books.
-Surely, she must be very smart if she reads this much.

 In the center of the room was a low wooden table, covered by a thick, heavy blanket with a beautiful pattern.
 There were no chairs, only soft, flat cushions on the floor around it.